google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 // Concatenate elevation and slope as two bands of an image. var topo = ee.Image.cat(elev, slope)
-  // Computed image do not have a 'system:time_start' property; add one based
+  // Computed images do not have a 'system:time_start' property; add one based
   // on when the data were collected.
   .set('system:time_start', ee.Date('2000-01-01').millis());